gtabidze/oplai/README.md

-# Oplai - Operational playbooks management platform with a AI-native document editor for building  AI agents.
+# Oplai, the AI-first editor where documents turn into working agents.

 > A modern, collaborative platform for creating AI-powered evaluation playbooks and knowledge bases.